dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 𝜃Sun/𝜃Earth

 The German astronomer Soldner had derived the same result in 1803.
 The eclipse expeditions to test his (and Soldner's) prediction got rained out or clouded out.
-By the time an expedition got lucky with the weather, in 1919, Einstein had invented a new theory of gravity—general relativity—and it predicted a deflection twice as large, or 1.75 arcseconds.
+By the time an expedition got lucky with the weather, in 1919, Einstein had invented a new theory of gravity — general relativity — and it predicted a deflection twice as large, or 1.75 arcseconds.

 The eclipse expedition of 1919, led by Arthur Eddington of Cambridge University and using a 13-inch lens, measured the deflection.
 The measurements are difficult, and the results were not accurate enough to decide clearly which theory was right.
 But 1919 was the first year after World War One, in which Germany and Britain had fought each other almost to obliv-ion.
 A theory invented by a German, confirmed by an Englishman (from 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

 5.3 More dimensionless groups 159

-Newton's university, no less)—such a picture was welcome after the war.
+Newton's university, no less) — such a picture was welcome after the war.

 The world press and scientific community declared Einstein vindicated.

 A proper confirmation of Einstein's prediction came only with the advent of radio astronomy, which allowed small deflections to be measured accurately (Problem 5.21).
-The results, described as the dimensionless factor multiplying 𝐺𝑚/𝑟𝑐2, were around 4 ± 0.2—definitely different from the Newtonian prediction of 2 and consistent with general relativity.
+The results, described as the dimensionless factor multiplying 𝐺𝑚/𝑟𝑐2, were around 4 ± 0.2 — definitely different from the Newtonian prediction of 2 and consistent with general relativity.

 Problem 5.21